kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(a\) The rotorcraft must contain—

-\(1\) The markings and placards specified in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1545   Airspeed indicator.|§27.1545]] through 27.1565, and
+\(1\) The markings and placards specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1545   Airspeed indicator.|§§27.1545]] through 27.1565, and

 \(2\) Any additional information, instrument markings, and placards required for the safe operation of rotorcraft with unusual design, operating or handling characteristics.